doingcloudright/airship.tf/getstarted/README.md

 ```

 ::: warning
 This module will create a record inside your existing zone, make sure that there is no overlap with existing records.
+If you create the certificate, it is best to use DNS validation.
 :::